Why does my cat sleep under the covers?

 Because cats are naturally curious creatures, they like to explore their surroundings by sniffing and touching new surfaces.

-When cats hide under blankets, it is usually because they feel stressed or scared.
+When cats hide under blankets, it is usually because they feel scared or stressed.

 It’s not healthy if cats are constantly stressed and will lead to more serious health problems.

-If you don’t find what leads to the stress, take them to a vet for a professional assessment.
+If you don’t know what is causing the stress, take them to a vet for a professional assessment.

 Why do cats like going under covers or blankets?